Purpose and Programs

 The field of gerontology is expanding as the number of older Americans continues to increase, quickly outpacing other segments of the population.
 With 37 million Americans currently over the age of 65 and a projected 71.5 million older citizens by 2030, our society is facing crucial issues about aging which will impact the health and welfare of every single American.
 Implications for academic study and training in gerontology are enormous.
 The study of aging will be of critical importance during the next century as the baby boomers pass into the ranks of the older generations.
 California University offers a B.S. in Gerontology to meet these needs.

-The Physical Therapist Assistant (PTA) Associate of Applied Science degree program graduates ethical physical therapist assistants who will provide safe, effective, high-quality service to the patients/clients they treat.
-The physical therapist assistant is an educated health care provider who assists the physical therapist to provide rehabilitation services for individuals who are unable to function due to pathology, impairment, functional limitations, or who want to improve function via prevention.
+The physical therapist assistant (PTA) Associate of Applied Science degree program graduates ethical physical therapist assistants who will provide safe, effective, high-quality service to the patients/clients they treat.
+The physical therapist assistant is an educated health care provider who assists the physical therapist to provide rehabilitation services for individuals who are unable to function due to pathology, impairment or functional limitations, or who want to improve function via prevention.
 Students gain experience at both campus and off-campus clinical sites.
-The Physical Therapist Assistant Program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association (APTA), located at 1111 North Fairfax Street, Alexandria, VA 22314-1488.
+The physical therapist assistant program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association (APTA), located at 1111 N. Fairfax Str., Alexandria, VA 22314-1488.
 The APTA phone number is 1-800-999-2702.